 The GBGB Impartiality Committee is an impartial group with independent expertise which reviews the activities of our staff as a certification body and monitors this work to ensure consistency and objectivity.
 The Committee is required in order to meet the international standard (ISO 17065) for our UKAS Accreditation.

-The Committee is chaired by an Independent Director who sits on the Greyhound Regulatory Board (GRB) and meets up to four times a year.
+The Committee is chaired by an Independent Director who sits on the Greyhound Regulatory Board (GRB) and meets up twice a year.
 Members receive updates from staff on track licensing activities and any other relevant aspects of our work which might impact impartiality.

 The Committee also engages with a variety of stakeholders to inform on its role and answer any queries on our UKAS-accredited regulatory processes, as well as seeking their ongoing feedback.

-Current members of the Committee are Michael Elks (Chair), Peter Laurie, Robert Quest and Professor Madeleine Campbell.
+Current members of the Committee are Michael Elks (Chair), Robert Quest, Polly Smith and Bill Lambert.